 Here, in Session 1, there were total of 71,954 students who were supposed to appear for the exam.
 Now out of the total candidates only 65,489 students actually gave the exam.

 As explained earlier the raw score is the actual score achieved by the candidate after considering the negative marking for each wrongly attempted question.

-To calculate the percentile Score for the candidate who has scored the highest raw score, all the candidates who have scored highest marks in their respective sessions will have 100 Percentile as per the NTA Normalisation process for JEE Main.
+To calculate the percentile score for the candidate who has scored the highest raw score, all the candidates who have scored the highest marks in their respective sessions will have 100 Percentile as per the NTA Normalisation process for JEE Main.